Natural environment

 In contrast to the natural environment is the built environment.
-Built environments are where humans have fundamentally transformed landscapes such as urban settings and agricultural land conversion, the natural environment is greatly changed into a simplified human environment.
-Even acts which seem less extreme, such as building a mud hut or a photovoltaic system in the desert, the modified environment becomes an artificial one.
-Though many animals build things to provide a better environment for themselves, they are not human, hence beaver dams and the works of mound-building termites are thought of as natural.
+Built environments are those in which humans have fundamentally transformed landscapes such as in urban settings and agricultural land conversion.
+Even in acts that seem less extreme, such as building a mud hut or a photovoltaic system in the desert, the modified environment is considered artificial.
+Though many animals build things to provide a better environment for themselves, they are not human; hence beaver dams and the works of mound-building termites are considered natural.

 There are no absolutely natural environments on Earth.
 Naturalness usually varies in a continuum, from 100% natural in one extreme to 0% natural in the other.
 The massive environmental changes of humanity in the Anthropocene have fundamentally affected all natural environments including: climate change, biodiversity loss and pollution from plastic and other chemicals in the air and water.
-More precisely, we can consider the different aspects or components of an environment, and see that their degree of naturalness is not uniform.
-If, for instance, we take an agricultural field, and consider the mineralogic composition and the structure of its soil, we will find that whereas the first is quite similar to that of an undisturbed forest soil, the structure is quite different.
+More precisely, considering the different aspects or components of an environment, it becomes apparent that their degree of naturalness is not uniform.
+For instance, in an agricultural field, the mineralogic composition is quite similar to that of undisturbed forest soil while the structure is quite different.